chromice/ae/README.md

 echo $request->type(); // json
 ```

-Requests can be re–routed to a specific directory:
+Requests can be re-routed to a specific directory:

 ```php
 // GET /article/123 HTTP/1.1